 If you’re a fan of street art, Toronto will not disappoint, so always be on the lookout for colorful murals.
 The most well know street art in Toronto can be found in Graffiti Alley near Chinatown, but there is plenty of street art in other neighborhoods as well.

 Toronto has two airports: Toronto Pearson International Airport (YYZ) and Billy Bishop Toronto City Airport (YTZ).
 We chose to fly into Billy Bishop because it is closer to the city center and it has a free shuttle that takes you to Union Station which was within walking distance to our Toronto hotel.
 If you do choose to fly into Pearson, take the UP Express train to Union Station.
 The trip takes 25 minutes, with trains leaving every 15 minutes and tickets costing $12.

 We found that Toronto is a very walkable city, which we loved!
 We walked to many of the attractions we wanted to see and anything that was a bit farther we got to by using Uber.
 Toronto does have a decent public transportation system as well as an underground walking path, but locals told us to stick to walking and Uber because the public transportation wasn’t always timely and because it was easy to get lost in “The Path.”
 The furthest ride we took with an Uber was to Casa Loma and it only took about 15 minutes, so nothing is really that far away.

 Because of the diversity of this big city, you’ll find a lot of amazing food from all over the world.
 From poutine to contemporary French cuisine, Toronto has it all.
-You can read more about our suggestions on where to eat in Toronto here.
+You can click here for our suggestions on where to eat in Toronto.